 If you want the newly created backup file to contain data blocks compressed at one level, you can create an active full backup.
 Veeam Backup & Replication will retrieve data for the whole VM image from the production infrastructure and compress it at the new compression level.
 All subsequent backup files in the backup chain will also use the new compression level.

-Veeam Backup & Replication uses Veeam Data Movers to deduplicate VM data on the source and target side.
+Veeam Backup & Replication uses Veeam Data Movers to deduplicate VM data:

-- The source-side Veeam Data Mover deduplicates VM data at the level of VM disks.
-Before the source Veeam Data Mover starts processing a VM disk, it obtains digests for the previous restore point in the backup chain from the target-side Veeam Data Mover.
+- Veeam Data Mover in the source side deduplicates VM data at the level of VM disks.
+Before the source-side Veeam Data Mover starts processing a VM disk, it obtains digests for the previous restore point in the backup chain from Veeam Data Mover in the target side.
 The source-side Veeam Data Mover consolidates this information with CBT information from the hypervisor and filters VM disk data based on it.
 If some data block exists in the previous restore point for this VM, the source-side Veeam Data Mover does not transport this data block to the target.
 In addition to it, in case of thin disks the source-side Veeam Data Mover skips unallocated space.

-- The target-side Veeam Data Mover deduplicates VM data at the level of the backup file.
+- Veeam Data Mover in the target side deduplicates VM data at the level of the backup file.
 It processes data for all VM disks of all VMs in the job.
 The target-side Veeam Data Mover uses digests to detect identical data blocks in transported data, and stores only unique data blocks to the resulting backup file.

 Veeam Backup & Replication uses data blocks of different size to process VMs.
 Data block size depends on the type of storage you select as a backup target.

 When you deduplicate a large backup file to small data blocks, Veeam Backup & Replication produces a very large deduplication metadata table, which can potentially overgrow memory and CPU resources of your backup repository.
 To optimize the job performance and data block size, you can choose one of the following options in accordance with the size of your backup files.